jonfriesen/dotfiles/README.md

 - `brew tap homebrew/cask-fonts`
 - `brew install --cask font-fira-code-nerd-font`
     - set your iterm2 font to the one above
+- `brew install ripgrep`
+    - this is for telescope find grep fuzzy searching

 ## installing